smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/06-Kaggle-submission/README.md

 👉 So **they need to be installed as a package** with `pip install . -U`

-💡 The main takeaway here is that you cannot use a trained model without the code used in order to generate it 💡 Another takeaway is that you may have trouble using a model trained with old versions of ML packages (numpy, pandas, sklearn, etc) unless you use it in a virtual environmnent where the same versions are installed
+💡 The main takeaway here is that you cannot use a trained model without the code used in order to generate it 💡 Another takeaway is that you may have trouble using a model trained with old versions of ML packages (NumPy, pandas, Scikit-learn, etc) unless you use it in a virtual environment where the same versions are installed

 # Use your model to make a prediction on a Kaggle test set